Master of Social Work (MSW) Programs in Arizona - Campus and Online

 Traditional Campus-Based MSW Programs in Arizona

-Arizona State University (ASU) offers a CSWE-accredited MSW program that is fully campus based and designed for students who hold a bachelor’s degree in a field other than social work.
-ASU’s traditional, campus-based MSW program has two concentration options: Direct Practice (clinical); and Planning, Administration, and Community Practice (macro).
-The program is offered through the Watts College of Public Service and Community Solutions within ASU’s School of Social Work and holds classes at ASU’s Downtown Campus in Phoenix and the university’s ASU@Tucson campus.
+Arizona State University (ASU) offers a CSWE-accredited MSW program that is fully campus-based and designed for students who hold a bachelor’s degree in a field other than social work.
+This program has two concentration options: Advanced Direct Practice (clinical); and Policy, Administration, and Community Practice (macro).
+This traditional MSW is offered through the Watts College of Public Service and Community Solutions within ASU’s School of Social Work, and holds classes at ASU’s Downtown Campus in Phoenix and the university’s ASU@Tucson campus.
 Both of the program’s concentrations require students to complete 60 credit hours of general and specialization training, including field education placements for a total of 960 hours.
-Students who opt for the Direct Practice concentration can choose from three areas of clinical social work specialization: Children Youth, and Families; Health/Behavioral Health; and Public Child Welfare.

 Online